 - Proving your expenses and losses

-A Legal Deadline for Filing a Lawsuit in Florida
+A Legal Deadline for Filing a Lawsuit

 If there is some reason why the insurance carrier will not give you a fair payout, you can file a lawsuit and take the case to trial.
 This may prolong the time it takes for you to potentially recover compensation.